 Broad Channel Island-take time to walk around the island and its small downtown.

-Don’t the glass work art at each beach stop by Artist Michael Miller.
+Don’t the glass work art at each beach stop in the Rockaways by Artist Michael Miller.